-The information collected on this form will be kept by the CEO in a register of returns.
-The CEO is required to table all returns at a council meeting.
+The information collected on this form will be kept by the general manager in a register of returns.
+The general manager is required to table all returns at a council meeting.

 Information contained in returns made and lodged under clause 4.21 is to be made publicly available in accordance with the requirements of the Government Information (Public Access) Act 2009, the Government Information (Public Access) Regulation 2009 and any guidelines issued by the Information Commissioner.